honeybadger26/ts/README.md

 A CLI helper for TimeSheet

 ## Instructions
-- In the `data` folder:
-    - Make a copy of the `items.json.base` file and name it `items.json`
+- Make a copy of the `database/items.json.base` file and name it `database/items.json`
-    - Make a copy of the `savedlogs.json.base` file and name it `savedlogs.json`
+- Make a copy of the `database/savedlogs.json.base` file and name it `database/savedlogs.json`
 - For edit mode: `go run .`
 - For view mode: `go run . v`